mdegis/machine-learning/README.md

 In this mini-project, we’ll tackle the exact same email author ID problem as the Naive Bayes mini-project, but now with an SVM.
 What we find will help clarify some of the practical differences between the two algorithms.
 This project also gives us a chance to play around with parameters a lot more than Naive Bayes did, so we will do that too.

 Read the comments in the code, for more information.

+### Lesson 3: Decision Tree

+In this project we'll be tackling the same project that we've done with our last two supervised classification algorithms.
+We're trying to understand who wrote an email based on the word content of that email.
+This time we'll be using a decision tree.
+We'll also dig into the features that we use a little bit more.
+This'll be a dedicated topic in the latter part of the class.
+What features give you the most effective, the most accurate supervised classification algorithm?